Disease Prevention Through Diet & Nutrition

 Here are three reasons why following a healthy diet is important:

 - to maintain health by preventing loss of muscle strength, bone mass, and vitamin deficiency states;

 - to prevent diseases such as heart attacks, strokes, obesity, osteoporosis, and certain cancers; and

 - to help control and/or treat chronic diseases and conditions such as high blood pressure, diabetes mellitus, sleep apnea, and celiac disease.

-The body requires carbohydrates, fats, proteins, vitamins, and minerals to maintain healthy organs, bones, muscles, nerves, and to produce hormones and chemicals that are necessary for the proper function of organs.
+The body requires carbohydrates, fats, proteins, vitamins, and minerals to maintain healthy organs, bones, muscles, and nerves, and to produce hormones and chemicals that are necessary for the proper function of organs.